Franklin said, "Nothing is certain but death and taxes." A mathematics

 But taxpayers are entitled to some deductions from their AG income before computing their tax.
 Only taxable income is

 taxed.
-To find their taxable income a family could take from their AG
+To find taxable income, a family could take from their AG

 the example of a family of four, hereinafter referred to as "a family."